Delayed Intubation & Neonatal Resuscitation Errors

 Neonatal Resuscitation Issues and Procedures

 - Severe work of breathing.
-Baby looks as though she is working hard to breathe (use of breathing muscles that aren’t normally used (accessory muscles), chest retractions (airway appears to be going in instead of expanding out during inspiration)).
+Baby looks as though she is working hard to breathe.
+Examples include the use of breathing muscles that aren’t normally used (accessory muscles) and chest retractions (airway appears to be going in instead of expanding out during inspiration)